 FREELANCE journalist Janny Kok in Rotterdam is more or less well-known in the maritime cluster circles; particularly in international publications in special interest magazines about ports, maritime trade and industry, and the logistics sector.
 Recently she has been called the doyenne of the Dutch transport sector.
 How about that.

-Among them are UK-based publications, such as The Loadstar, HCB, and others when the old budget permits.
+Among them are UK-based publications, such as The Loadstar, HCB, and other special interest publications when the old budget permits of those who commission work.
 Janny was told that her writing and expertise was highly appreciated.
 American Grammarly confirmed this by stating “You were more accurate than 92% of Grammarly users”, and, ” You have a larger vocabulary than 83% of Grammarly users.”

-In this day and age, my profession requires some explanation.
-No, I don’t issue fake news and yes, I can be trusted.
-“I’m a Rotterdammer with a hands-on mentality. http://rtvr.nl/qbXZ unveils RTV Rijnmond footage of a mixture of journalistic work and a kind of campaigning for a swift reopening of theTuindorp Vreewijk community centre De Brink.
-I also contributed to a book about 100 years De Brink.
-Quit a story about a remarkable community centre.
+In this day and age, Janny’s profession requires some explanation.
+No, she does not file fake news and yes, she can be trusted.
+She adds: “I’m a Rotterdammer with a hands-on mentality. http://rtvr.nl/qbXZ unveils RTV Rijnmond footage of a mixture of journalistic work and a kind of campaigning for a swift reopening of theTuindorp Vreewijk community centre De Brink.
+I also contributed to a book about 100 years of De Brink.
+Quite a story about a remarkable community centre.

 There is more in the footage, pictures and what not.
 Here are some Rotterdam sounds for all to hear as well. https://soundcloud.com/janny1-1/hetgeluidvanrotterdamnl

 and as broadcasted on RTV Rijnmond years ago . . . .https://soundcloud.com/jaccovangiessen/boei-037-boei-stereo-tony-viola